 You'll have the opportunity to contribute to a number of exciting projects covering filmmaking and live broadcast.
 Every year, working as part of a crew, our students travel to a secret location for four days to shoot short films.
 BRIT Live is the department's very own magazine style show that is broadcast monthly via YouTube.
-We celebrate the success of all of our students through the department's annual award showcase held at the BFI Southbank.
+We celebrate the success of all of our students through the department's annual award showcase held at the BFI Southbank and more recently as an online event.
+This year we are delighted to welcome Netflix as the supporter of this event and a new partner of our Film and Media Production course.